Duration

 Melbourne Graduate Research Scholarships

-If you are a new student and have applied for a graduate research degree in the Melbourne School of Engineering by the relevant closing date, you will be automatically considered for Melbourne Graduate Research Scholarships.
+If you are a new student and have applied for a graduate research degree in the Faculty of Engineering and Information Technology by the relevant closing date, you will be automatically considered for Melbourne Graduate Research Scholarships.
 You do not need to submit a separate application for Melbourne Graduate Research Scholarships.

-The Melbourne School of Engineering offers a number of scholarships that are available to academically outstanding applicants.
+The Faculty of Engineering and Information Technology offers a number of scholarships that are available to academically outstanding applicants.

 International applicants